VegaDeftwing/OpGuidesHugoSrc/content/Other/HCI2/physical.md

 I'm going to assume that if you're reading this you're probably using at minimum a 1080p, 60hz monitor.
 And like, yeah 2073600 is a ton of pixels.
 If you assume the normal 8-bit per R-G-B (24bit color) then you get ~2.98Gbit/s which is already pretty impressive if you think about it, but then consider that even cheap single board computers are starting to be capable of 4k, 3840x2160 which at 60hz is ~11.94Gbit/s and, alright, that's already undeniably really cool.
 But, unfortunately, super not enough and already causing problems.

 If you're like me and running 4k @ 60hz, you've likely had at least some issues as a result of this.
-Lower quality Display Port <a class="ptr">(10)</a> cables can cause occasional flickering, you're probably limited to 6' DP cables.
+Lower quality Display Port <footnote>The interface on your display matters greatly as well, the most common at the are HDMI, Display Port, DVI, and VGA<br>
+VGA is the worst option here, as it's an analog signal.
+This means the signal can do strange things, getting corrupted between your computer and the monitor.
+Typically this is a blue, screw in connection with many pins
+DVI is still pretty common and looks like an even larger VGA connection, with a typically white, screw in connector.
+This signal is normally digital, though there is a variant of DVI that can be adapted into VGA.
+Of note, DVI can also be adapted to HDMI though you will not have audio, as DVI does not carry sound<br>
+HDMI, probably the most well known connector, has multiple revisions, the revision determines many things such as the maximum resolution, refresh rate, and weather or not more obscure things such as HDR are supported.
+HDMI is usually considered the best of these three options<br>
+Taking the crown however, is Display Port (DP).
+Like HDMI display port does have multiple revisions which do differentiate similar things; however, Display Port will generally support high resolutions and more features at any given point.
+Assuming you're running a bog-standard 60hz 1080p display however, you'll find no difference between DVI, HDMI, and DP - unless you need sound, in which case you'll want to use HDMI.</footnote> cables can cause occasional flickering, you're probably limited to 6' DP cables.
 The reason I bring all of this up at the start is because I want to fully acknowledge that every extra bit we try to push down that pipe is pushing that even further and making it even more expensive.

 But, let's go to more day-to-day concerns, the things that suck even assuming everything is working fine.

 The first thing is obviously **resolution**.

 4k is far from normal still.
 1080p just is not enough.
-It's super easy to see the individual pixels from even a comfortable distance and text is pretty unclear unless sub-pixel rendering<a class="ptr">(11)</a> is used, but that makes things even worse because not all displays use the same sub-pixel layout.
+It's super easy to see the individual pixels from even a comfortable distance and text is pretty unclear unless sub-pixel rendering<footnote>Sub-Pixel Rendering is effectively abusing the fact that monitors will have a sort of trippled horizonal resolution, where each individual R, G, and B sub pixel is treated like an individual pixel that can be rendered to.
+This can make text look substantially sharper, but is why when you take a screenshot and blow it up you might see weird colors around the text.
+It's a hacky work around.</footnote> is used, but that makes things even worse because not all displays use the same sub-pixel layout.

 Another problem with resolution is that ohmygod does scaling suck.
 A ton of applications, especially older ones, were made with the assumption that you'd be viewing everything on a 1080p or lower resolution.
 In general the move to 1080p actually wasn't felt as much because the size of our displays increased with their resolution, increasing work area but keep the application size roughly the same.
 The problem is with the move to 4k we're dramatically increasing pixel density at often the same screen size, so everything is ᵗᶦⁿʸ.
 Software scaling in the OS is pretty universally garbage, with some applications scaling in a way that looks super blurry, some being double scaled as both the OS and the application try to compensate, and some applications just not scaling at all.
 Because this is inherently a complaint about legacy support there's no easy solutions here.
 Using 4k instead of other  higher-than-1080p resolutions helps, as integer scaling (scaling exactly 2x) is an option as 4k is exactly equivalent to four 1080p screens stitched together, so you can just map 4-pixels in hardware to 1-pixel of what's trying to render... or you could, if we hadn't already tried to use aforementioned sub-pixel rendering.